inkarkat/desktop/README.md

 ### email-window-title-report

-This is intended to be installed as an (ana)cron job to run daily.
+This is intended to be executed as an (ana)cron job to run daily.
+You can automatically configure it via:

+    $ setup-email-window-title-report

+If you want to do it manually, here are some more details:

+#### email job

 When using it for myself, I can just symlink it:

     $ sudo ln -s {~/bin/ingo/shell-windows/etc/email-window-title-report,/etc/cron.daily}/email-window-title-report-job

 (The script will relaunch itself as myself when it is started under the superuser by cron.)

-#### configuration
+#### email configuration

 Reporting needs at least the recipient email address.
 You can use one of the example configurations in the [config/email-window-title-report/](config/email-window-title-report/) subdirectory, or create your own; [config/email-window-title-report/template.conf](config/email-window-title-report/template.conf) documents all possible values.
 This must be copied into `~/.config/email-window-title-report/*.conf`; each shell script there is sourced and triggers one report.